Brain Hacks: Harnessing Neuroscience for Leadership & Success

 Time: 8:30 a.m. – 4:30 p.m.

-Register here for Fall 2023 or call 608-262-2451 to register.
-BONUS: Place 2 or more paid leadership courses in your cart, and use discount code SBDC10 for 10% off.
+Register here for Spring 2025 or call 608-262-2451 to register.
+BONUS: Place 2 or more paid SBDC courses in your cart, and use discount code SBDC10 for 10% off.
 Classes must be purchased in the same transaction.

-Cancellation policy: If you cancel before the program begins, there is a $25 cancellation fee.
-If you cancel after the program begins you will be charged for the full program fee.
+• Cancelations at least 24 hours before the program begins will incur a $25 cancellation fee.
+Cancelations less than 24 hours before the start of the program will incur the full program fee.
 To cancel, call registration at 608-262-2451.
 Please note that in the case of a cancellation (by either the participant or the SBDC), participants can only be transferred one time into a new course.

 Disability Statement: Reasonable accommodations for persons with disabilities will be made if requested at least two weeks in advance.
 Contact the UW-Madison SBDC office at sbdc@bus.wisc.edu to request accommodations.